The Appeals Process

 The Appeals Timetable

-The School Appeals Code states that admission authorities must set a timetable for organising and hearing appeals that:
+Appeals are arranged in accordance with the School Appeals Code.
+It states that admission authorities must set a timetable for organising and hearing appeals that:

-- includes a deadline for lodging appeals which allows appellants at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal;
+- includes a deadline for lodging appeals which allows appellants at least 20 school days.
+The 20 school days is from the date of notification that their application was unsuccessful;

 - ensures that appellants receive at least 10 school days' notice of their appeal hearing;